-LJMU’s Green Travel Plan – download this guide to find out our plans over the next few years to introduce new initiatives that LJMU staff and students will benefit from, including a new car share scheme, enhanced cycle facilities and travel pocket guides.
+LJMU’s Green Travel Plan – download this guide to find out how our staff and students travel to LJMU, what transport facilities are on campus and our plans over the next few years to introduce new initiatives that LJMU staff and students will benefit from.

 Get in touch